Logotype for Lassonde Industries Inc

 Executive summary

-• Achieved record sales of over $2.6 billion and adjusted EBITDA of $276 million for 2024, with all divisions contributing to growth and strong U.S. volume gains despite a declining category.
+• Achieved record sales of over $2.6 billion and adjusted EBITDA of $276 million for 2024, with all divisions contributing to growth and strong U.S. volume gains despite a slight category decline.

-• Canadian operations offset record orange juice inflation through pricing and innovation, while specialty food segment delivered strong growth, bolstered by the Summer Garden acquisition.
+• Canadian operations offset record orange juice inflation through pricing and innovation, while the Summer Garden acquisition bolstered specialty food segment growth.

 • Strategic investments included new production lines, a $220 million multi-year U.S. expansion, and a new facility in New Jersey.

-• Entering 2025 with cautious optimism, focusing on cost reduction, capacity improvements, and further U.S. volume recovery.
+• Entering 2025 with cautious optimism, focusing on cost reduction, capacity improvement, and U.S. volume recovery.

 Financial highlights